 Here are just a few of the things you won’t have to navigate if you happen to be single or divorced on Valentine’s Day.

-- If you don’t care about gaining weight, you can buy all the chocolate you want at a tremendous discount after February 14.
+- You can buy all the chocolate you want at a tremendous discount after February 14.

 - If you live in the Midwest, you don’t have to worry about braving blizzards and freezing temperatures just to go out to dinner.
-(For some reason, Valentine’s Day always seems to be snowy and/or extraordinarily cold!)
+(Assuming, of course, that going out to dinner is even a possibility!)